amoahjenise/the_linkup/README.md

 Refining search queries allows users to find more specific or relevant linkup events.

 Conclusion
-The search functionality in the LUUL React App enhances user experience by enabling quick and efficient discovery of relevant linkup events.
+The search functionality in the The Linkup React App enhances user experience by enabling quick and efficient discovery of relevant linkup events.
 By allowing users to search based on various criteria, the app provides a flexible and intuitive way to find linkup events that match their preferences.

 ## Database Tables Documentation